-Texts used: A Complete Course, James Stewart and Stephen Kokoska (2019); AP Calculus Curriculum Bundle, Jean Adams (2022).
+Text used: Calculus for AP®: A Complete Course, James Stewart and Stephen Kokoska (2019)

 World Languages at Maine Coast Semester

 World language courses are offered at intermediate and advanced levels.
 The world language programs of our sending schools play a large part in the planning of the curricula.
 Information provided by the student's sending school, as well as level of ability, helps to determine placement.
 Classes are designed to fully prepare students to re-enter their sending school language program when they leave Maine Coast Semester.